borg286/sevtech2/README.md

 * If a rock on the ground doesn't break in one click or **sounds like grass** when hitting it, LEAVE IT THERE- it's an ore sample in disguise.

-* Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs)
+* Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs).
+Note your reach is less than right clicking.

 * **Lighting fire on cobblestone** for your first kiln to cook your charcoal will last a bit longer then on dirt/grass.